Tora Aasland

+Career

-Aasland was a deputy member of the executive committee of Nesodden municipality council during the terms 1975–1979 and 1979–1983.
+She was a member of the Norwegian Parliament, representing Akershus, from 1985 to 1993.
+From 1991 to 2013, she served as the County Governor of Rogaland Career Aasland was a deputy member of the executive committee of Nesodden municipality council during the terms 1975–1979 and 1979–1983.

+Education

 Aasland has a cand.sociol. degree in sociology and was a researcher at the Norwegian Institute for Social Research from 1976 to 1982, and its acting director from 1980 to 1981.
 She has cited Vilhelm Aubert as her largest influence.